matthiasschaub/tahuti/inbox.md

 - fix(ui): if deletion of expense happens by a subscriber (not the host) HTMX fetches to fast the new expenses list so that the deleted expense is still shown (introduce polling)
 - ui: add default values in case of empty responses (no groups, no members, no reimbursements etc.)
-- ui: validate ship names
 - feat(ui): add expense form payer default value should be current ship
 - test: use module scoped fixtures everywhere to keep it simple
 - test: front-end test using selenium to extract parts of the html for approval testing